OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 ### Service Workers aren't working

-Office Add-ins don't support Service Workers when the EdgeHTML is used.
+Office Add-ins don't support Service Workers when EdgeHTML is used.
 They're supported with WebView2.

 ### Scroll bar doesn't appear in task pane